Frameright/react-image-display-control/README.md

 ### Basic usage

-This React component extends its `<img>`-like children with the ability to retrieve image regions from the image metadata, and to zoom in on the best one for the current element size:
+This React component extends its `<img>`-like children with the ability to retrieve image regions from their image metadata, and to zoom in on the best one for the current element size:

 <img src="https://raw.githubusercontent.com/Frameright/react-image-display-control/main/docs/assets/skater_withidc.png" align="right">